WaronLimsakul/Waron-E-commerce/docs/README.md

 ## Features

-- User Authentication (Google OAuth and traditional email/password login)
+- User Authentication (Google OAuth and traditional username/password login)
 - Product Catalog with detailed descriptions
 - Shopping Cart functionality
 - Order History tracking
 - Secure Payment Processing with Stripe
-- Responsive design with default dark theme and green accents
+- Responsive design with default dark theme and green accents (It also has a light mode)
 - Robust server-side validation and security measures
 - Theme switching floating button from light and dark mode

 ## Technologies Used

 - **Front-end:**

-  - React: A JavaScript library for building user interfaces
+  - React: JS library.
+To be precise, the project is built with create-react-app.
   - Material-UI: A popular React UI framework
   - React Router: For handling routing in the application

 - **Back-end:**

-  - Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine
+  - Node.js: For running JS server.
   - Express: A fast, unopinionated, minimalist web framework for Node.js
   - PostgreSQL: A powerful, open-source relational database
   - Passport.js: Authentication middleware for Node.js

 - **Payment Processing:**

   - Stripe: A suite of payment APIs that powers commerce for businesses of all sizes

 - **Security:**